 The National School Lunch Program — the nation’s second largest food and nutrition assistance program behind SNAP — makes it possible for all school children in the United States to receive a nutritious lunch every school day.
-The vast majority of schools — approximately 95 percent — participate in the program, providing meals to more than 30 million children on an average day.
+The vast majority of schools participate in the program, providing meals to 30 million children on an average day.

-- 21.5 million low-income children participated in the National School Lunch Program on a typical day in the 2014=2015 school year.
+- Nearly 30 million children participated in the National School Lunch Program on a typical day in the 2021–2022 school year, an increase of 10.1 million children compared to the 2020–2021 school year.

 - Any public school, nonprofit private school, or residential child care institution can participate in the program and receive federal funds for each meal served.

 - Meals served through the National School Lunch Program meet federal nutrition standards, which require schools to serve more whole grains, fruits, and vegetables.

 - The program is administered at the federal level by the U.S. Department of Agriculture (USDA) and in each state typically through the state department of education or agriculture.

 Large School District Report: Operating School Nutrition Programs as the Nation Recovers From the Pandemic

 Many large school districts across the country reported decreased participation in school breakfast and lunch when the nationwide child nutrition waiver that allowed schools to offer school meals to all of their students at no charge ended, according to FRAC’s latest report.
 Read Large School District Report: Operating School Nutrition Programs as the Nation Recovers From the Pandemic for more insights.